Loading...

 Electromagnetics and Transmission Lines

-Course Description: This course aims to explain the propagation of Electromagnetics (EM) waves in guided and unguided media.
-The unguided propagation of EM waves covers the topics of Maxwell equations in spatial and frequency domains and the equations of propagation in lossy and lossless media.
-The guided propagation covers the transmission lines theory, modeling, and circuits and introduces the theory of common RF waveguides.
-This part also discusses the theory of optical propagation using fiber optics.
+Course Description: This course aims to explain the propagation of electromagnetics (EM) waves in guided and unguided media.
+The course is divided into two main parts: The first part concerns the unguided propagation of EM waves and covers the topics of Maxwell's equations in spatial and frequency domains and the equations of propagation in lossy and lossless media.
+The second part focuses on guided propagation and covers transmission lines theory, modeling, and circuits.
+It also introduces the theory of common RF waveguides and discusses optical propagation using fiber optics.

 Image